Hamanpreet/lotide/README.md

 ## Documentation

 The following functions are currently implemented:
-1. head: takes an array as its argument and returns the first element of the array.
+1. head: Takes an array as its argument and returns the first element of the array.

 head([1, 2, 3]);    //returns 1 for [1, 2, 3]